Vintage Metal Tool Chest Makeover: The before and after of a rusted out vintage tool chest.

 We have had an empty space in our home since we moved in 5 years ago.
 It’s a small space, and I didn’t want to clutter it up or buy anything that overpowered the area.

 I was in Restoration Hardware looking for dining chairs and mentioned this empty space to the sales lady.
 After I shared some pictures with her, she came up with the most unique idea—an industrial tool chest.
-The problem with this tools chest: the price.
-I know Restoration Hardware is pricey, but for this small tool chest the cost is $750 plus $329 for shipping.
-They do have a membership plan for $100 that saves 25% off every purchase, but I still didn’t think this tool chest was worth the price.
+The problem with this metal tool chest: the price.
+I know Restoration Hardware is pricey, but for the small tool chest she recommended, the cost was $750 plus $329 for shipping.
+They do have a membership plan for $100 that saves 25% off every purchase, but I still didn’t think the metal tool chest she recommended was worth the price.

 In Bloomington, Illinois, from May—October, there is a huge market every third Sunday of the month.
-It is called Third Sunday Market, and it has hundreds of booths with just about anything you can think of—antiques, crafts, new items, furniture and the list could go on and on.
-Low and behold, at the first market of the year in May, I found exactly what I was looking for and it cost me $50.
+It is called Third Sunday Market, and it has hundreds of booths with just about anything you can think of—antiques, crafts, new items, furniture and the list goes on and on.
+Low and behold, at the first market of the year in May, I found exactly what I was looking for and it cost me $50: a rusted metal tool chest.

 My next step was a trip to Costco where I bought several big bottles of vinegar.
 I put the vinegar in a kiddie pool and soaked the tool chest for a couple of days.
 Every few hours I would turn it over so all sides would soak in the vinegar.
 Then, I used steel wool to help scrub off the excess rust.